qiskit-community/qiskit-experiments/docs/howtos/job_splitting.rst

 The experiment class will split its circuits into jobs such that no job has more than ``max_circuits`` number of jobs.

-Furthermore, the :class:`.BatchExperiment` class has the experiment option ``separate_jobs`` which will run circuits of different sub-experiments in different jobs:
+Furthermore, the :class:`.BatchExperiment` class has the experiment option ``separate_jobs`` which will run circuits of different sub-experiments in different
+jobs:

 .. jupyter-input::

     batch_exp = BatchExperiment([exp, exp])
     batch_exp.set_experiment_options(separate_jobs=True)

-Note that the purpose of :class:`.ParallelExperiment` is to run circuits on disjoint sets of qubits simultaneously, therefore this option is not of much use for parallel experiments.
+Note that this option is only available to :class:`.BatchExperiment` objects.
+To manage job splitting when using :class:`.ParallelExperiment`, you can make a nested batch experiment of parallel experiments.

 Discussion
 ----------